hmthanh/blockchain/README.md

-# Blockchain Project from scatch by Golang
+# Blockchain Project from scratch by Golang

 A simple blockchain project from scratch by Golang